harshitpaunikar1/harshitpaunikar1/.github/project-buildup-history.md

 - Task summary: Adjusted the interaction flow and small UI details so the page felt more deliberate and less stitched together.
 - Deliverable: Ended with a tighter interaction pass that made the experience feel more coherent.
 - Note: Additional randomized contribution entry for graph variation.
+## 2025-07-24: README check

+- Task summary: Reviewed the supporting README and adjacent notes to keep the visible story aligned with the page update.
+- Deliverable: Closed the day with cleaner supporting documentation around the portfolio work.
+- Note: Additional randomized contribution entry for graph variation.